collinwa/MCFA/README.md

 ## Usage instructions and examples
 ### Basic model fitting
-The primary interface to the fitting routines is the function `mcfa.mcfa()` which takes a list of pandas DataFrames with equal numbers of rows (samples by features) and a set of analysis options.
+The primary interface to the fitting routines is the function `mcfa_model.fit()` which takes a list of pandas DataFrames with equal numbers of rows (samples by features) and a set of analysis options.
 By default MPCFA learns the relevant hyperparameters from the data and thus the default options will suffice for many cases.